ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 Verifying your module code
 ==========================

-Once you've modified the sample code above to do what you want, you can try out your module.
+After you modify the sample code above to do what you want, you can try out your module.
 Our :ref:`debugging tips <debugging_modules>` will help if you run into bugs as you verify your module code.